 In 2016. we captured immature male and female southern Tanner crab in the Bering Sea and transported them to Dutch Harbor.
 The crabs were measured and then held in individual containers both onshore and in hanging nets in the harbor.
 Twenty-one crabs molted and post-molt sizes were recorded.

 While these additional data points are valuable to stock assessment biologists, further work is planned to provide more confidence in the growth estimates.
-This project was a cooperative effort of the National Marine Fisheries Service and the Natural Resources Consultants.
+This project was a cooperative effort of the NOAA Fisheries and the Natural Resources Consultants.

 We repeated the growth experiment in the spring of 2017.
 This time, we brought immature male and female snow crab from the Bering Sea into our Kodiak Seawater Lab.
 The crabs were measured and held in individual containers inside the lab tanks.